Groovetube synth

 The travel case, synth enclosure, pcb and transformer are all made in the UK, and the instruments will be assembled here too.

-We're still hoping to make kits available for those wishing to build up their own machines, as well as individual components/schematics and construction notes when time allows - this is going to take a little more time, sorry for the wait.
+We have always aimed to make kits/components/schematics/construction notes available for those wishing to build up their own machines - this will also have to wait for now.
 A basic schematic of the main circuit can be found here.

 Specification